Diversity and Inclusion

-This three day course is aimed at women, working at Cadent, who are ambitious but perhaps unsure of the opportunities available to them or the various career directions they could pursue.
+Our Spring Forward course is aimed at women, working at Cadent, who are ambitious but perhaps unsure of the opportunities available to them or the various career directions they could pursue.
 It provides guidance, advice and networking opportunities.
 Focusing on female behaviours and attitudes, it helps to build confidence and self-awareness.
 It also enables women to gain a clearer understanding of what they want from their career, gain the tools necessary to plan their next steps and provides advice around becoming more assertive, courageous and committed to owning their career development.

 The ‘EmployAbility - Let’s Work Together’ scheme changes young disabled peoples’ lives for the better.
 It’s a joint scheme, in partnership with local schools and it offers an employee-led supported internship for young people aged 17 to 22 with Special Educational Needs and Disability (SEND).
 Job Coaches from the schools work with us to support students, before gradually stepping back and letting them do the job by themselves.
 The aim is that the interns eventually gain a permanent role with us, or at least the skills and confidence necessary to boost their future job prospects.

 The results speak for themselves, as since 2013, an average of 60% of interns have gained paid employment either with us or another local company.
 This far exceeds the national average of 6.8% And similar schemes, inspired by ours, are now running at Severn Trent in Coventry, Sheffield Teaching Hospitals NHS Foundation, John Lewis and Amey in Sheffield, and Yorkshire Water in Leeds.